Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Experiments

 \subsection{Arm Pushing Task}

 To increase the complexity of the system over the cart-pole, we elected to test the algorithm on a simulated planar pushing task on a block with a Franka Panda arm based on Berenson et al.~\cite{Berenson_Van_der_Merwe_Huang}.
+Since this system is the most stable of those tested, we elected to run trials with noise injected into the gradients as well, to highlight the capabilities of each algorithm to handle uncertainty.

-To simplify the dynamics at runtime while maintaining gradients, we trained a recurrent neural network \cite{mukhopadhyay2019model} to approximate the dynamics from a MuJoCo simulation.
+To simplify the dynamics at runtime while maintaining gradients, we trained a recurrent neural network \cite{mukhopadhyay2019model} to approximate the next state from a MuJoCo simulation, given a current state and action.
 In this formulation, states represent the block's pose $\mathbf x = ^\top\in \text{SE}(2)$ and actions $\mathbf u = ^\top\in \mathbb R^3$ are represented by $p$ corresponding to the lower edge pushing location of the block, $\phi$ corresponding to the pushing angle, and $\ell$ corresponding to the pushing length as a fraction of the maximum allowed length (0.1 m in this case).
 In all tests, the arm was tasked with pushing the block from the pose $[0.4,0,\frac{\pi}{5}]$ to $[0.8,0,0]$.

-Since this task was inherently more stable than the cart-pole task, we elected for a shorter horizon and number of samples, 10 time steps or 0.2 seconds and 100 samples, for both MPPI and SOPPI.
-We performed significantly more optimization steps on SVGD updates, but with a learning rate of 0.15 over 100 steps, as the search space is inherently more stable than that of the cart-pole case.
-All other hyper-parameters and cost functions were identical between trials for both MPPI and SOPPI.
-Table \ref{tab:pushing-tab} and Figure \ref{fig:pushing-chart} (the median error trial) depict numeric results, and Figure \ref{fig:pushing-visual} depicts visuals of the state transitions.
+Since this task was inherently more stable than the cart-pole task, we elected for a shorter horizon and higher end sample count, 10 time steps (0.2 seconds) and 1000 samples, for both MPPI and SOPPI.
+All other hyper-parameters and cost functions were identical between trials for all 4 algorithms.
+Table \ref{tab:pushing-tab} and Figure \ref{fig:pushing-chart} depict numeric results, and Figure \ref{fig:pushing-visual} depicts visuals of the state transitions.

-Overall, from Table \ref{tab:pushing-tab} we note that the mean and median steady-state response errors are considerably better on the $x$ direction (the main pushing direction) with a slight overshoot noticeable in Figure \ref{fig:pushing-chart}.
-The y-direction is slightly better with SOPPI, and the block angle is slightly worse.
-However, from Figure \ref{fig:pushing-chart}, we can note that our transient responses are much better on both $x$ and $\theta$, with little difference in $y$.
-These trends are highly similar to those of the cart-pole case, where the system converges to its steady-state value faster, reducing error in a faster fashion with SOPPI compared to MPPI.